steventhon/XML-MOM-Parse/README.md

 # XML-MOM-Parse
-Script that parses and edits an XML file from Xtento before being sent to MOM
+Script that parses and processes an XML file exported from Xtento before MOM imports it

+Xtento -> here(I process it) -> MOM